TERMINATION OF SOUTHWEST MONSOON

 More Press Release

-For the past several days, strong to gale force northeasterly winds has prevailed over the seaboards of Northern Luzon.
-Moreover, gradual cooling of surface air...Read more
+For the past several days, strong to gale force northeasterly winds has prevailed over the seaboards of Northern Luzon due to the strengthening of the high pres...Read more